-Emissions from all sources from managed soils were recalculated for the entire 1990-2017 period due to AD changes and improvements made in sources: Manure Management - $N_2O$ Emissions (CRF 3.B.2.) and Direct $N_2O$ Emissions from Managed Soils (CRF 3.D.1.)
-See Chapter 5.3.1 and 5.5.1 for detailed recalculation explanations.
-Impact of all recalculations of the total 3.D.2 source emissions are an increase of emissions for 1990-2005 compared to last submission, (with the largest increase in 1990 (3.8%), as presented in the table 5.5-9.
+Emissions from all sources from managed soils were recalculated for the entire 1990-2018 period due to AD changes and improvements made in sources: Manure Management $-N_2O$ Emissions (CRF 3.B.2.) and Direct N_2O Emissions from Managed Soils (CRF 3.D.1.)
+See Chapter 5.3.2.5 and 5.5.1 for detailed recalculation explanations.
+Impact of all recalculations of the total 3.D.2 source emissions compared to the last submission are presented in the table 5.5-8.